belle2/basf2/analysis/doc/RestOfEvent.rst

   # A shorter option:
   # ma.fillParticleListFromROE('B0:tagFromROE -> B0:rec', '', 'cleanMask', path=main_path)

+The resulted particle list can be combined with other particles, like ``Upsilon(4S) -> B0:tagFromROE B0:rec`` in this example.
+Also, any variable should be valid for the ROE particle, however, one should be aware that these particles typically have a very large amount of daughter particles.

-Other option is to load a missing momentum as a particle:
+Another option is to load a particle, which represents missing momentum in the
+event:

 ::

   ma.fillParticleListFromROE('nu:missing', '', maskName='cleanMask',
     sourceParticleListName='B0:rec', useMissing = True, path=main_path)

+These reconstructed neutrino particles have no daughters, and they can be useful in combination with the visible signal side, for example in semileptonic :math:`B`-meson decays, where tag side has been reconstructed using :doc:`Full Event Interpretation`.

 .. warning::
-  The resulted particles cannot be used for vertexing or MC matching.
+  The resulted particles described here cannot be used for vertexing nor MC matching.
   This functionality is under development.